Zühlke

 Lower back pain is one of the most common types of back pain in adults and can be debilitating.
 There are many different diagnoses, but the sacroiliac (SI) joint is involved in more than 15% of cases.
 The joint connects the hip bones to the spinal column and as a consequence experiences constant strain.
 Inflammation of the SI joint is correspondingly painful.
 In chronic cases which are not well controlled by physiotherapy and painkillers, surgical fixation of the joint remains the only option.
 The market for SI joint fixation is large and is growing disproportionately compared to the back orthopaedic market as a whole

-Swisstom AG, based in Landquart, Switzerland, specializes in the development and manufacturing of innovative medical devices focused on monitoring lung and heart function.
-Founded in 2009, the company offers advanced solutions such as the Swisstom BB2, designed for monitoring lung function in intensive care unit patients undergoing mechanical ventilation, and the elisa 800VIT, which visualizes ventilation-related complications for direct intervention.
-Utilizing Electrical Impedance Tomography (EIT), Swisstom's devices provide real-time, non-radiating bedside imaging that enhances patient monitoring and treatment, particularly for those facing acute respiratory distress syndrome.
-Their products are utilized by healthcare professionals to improve patient outcomes during critical care and anesthesia.
-As of July 2018, Swisstom AG operates as a subsidiary of SenTec AG.
+Swisstom AG, based in Landquart, Switzerland, specializes in the development and manufacturing of innovative medical devices focused on lung and heart function monitoring.
+Established in 2009, the company presents cutting-edge solutions, such as the Swisstom BB2, which allows for the monitoring of lung function in ICU patients undergoing mechanical ventilation, and the elisa 800VIT, which visualizes ventilation-related complications, facilitating immediate therapeutic intervention at the bedside.
+Swisstom's approach utilizes Electrical Impedance Tomography (EIT), a non-radiating technology that sets its devices apart by providing continuous, real-time monitoring of regional organ function at the patient’s bedside.
+The company's products are designed to support physicians and healthcare professionals in delivering life-saving treatments, particularly for patients suffering from acute respiratory distress syndrome.
+As of 2018, Swisstom operates as a subsidiary of SenTec AG.